FrancoisSimon/ExTrack-python3/README.md

 Optional: jupyter, cupy

 For GPU parallelization, cupy can be installed as described here : https://github.com/cupy/cupy.
 The cupy version will depend on your cuda version which itself must be compatible with your GPU driver and GPU.
-Usage of cupy requires a change in the extrack module : GPU_computing = False
+Usage of cupy requires a change in the module extrack/tracking (line 4) : GPU_computing = True

 # Installation (from pip)